 So do these announcements stack up against the promises made by ANU in August last year?

 ANU’s launch of the interactive timeline is a significant shift from last term, when it was difficult to find information on the university’s progress because of a lack of centralisation.
 In highlighting its progress, though, ANU does not direct readers to any new material – it instead links to existing pages and media releases.

-While the interactive timeline is one step, ANU only released its detailed progress report in hard copy to participants at the Respectful Relationships Forum.
-Out of the eighteen actionable items listed, ANU outlined nine action items that were marked “completed” or had a deadline.
+There is a more detailed “Progress Report” available as a PDF on the Respectful Relationships website.
+Out of the eighteen actionable items listed, ANU outlines nine action items that are marked “completed” or have a deadline.
 ANU has listed the rest of the items as “ongoing”, with the least developed policy areas being leadership policy and restorative justice processes.
 No completion date has been given for these “ongoing” items.

 Implementation of Strategy and Ongoing Evaluation

 Delivered?
 In progress.